frederikgramkortegaard/sanitara/README.md

 ## How it Works
 Currently, the service works by exposing an API, in which one can send a domain name, and recieve a safety prediction via. a series of data formatting, heuristics and machine learning models.
 At this time, predictions for both phishing and pornography websites are complete and fully working.

 To see detailed metrics and in-depth explanations of how the models are built.
-Take a look at [models.md](./models.md)

-For an in-depth explanation of which heuristics we use, and how they work.
+Take a look at [models.md](./models.md)  and for an explanation of which heuristics we use [heuristics.md](./heuristics.md)
-Take a look at [heuristics.md](./heuristics.md)

 ## <a id="run_service">Running the Service</a>
 ```bash